 The Mid Wynd International Investment Trust grew out of a successful 18th-century Scottish textile business and is named after the Dundee street on which the original mill was based.
-Though set up in 1949 to help manage the wealth of the Scott family, who owned the business, today Mid Wynd is open to any investor.

 Our own experience as journalists means we are good at identifying these stories.
 Often the kernels of fresh ones will emerge in these interviews, and we can work them up with the team later.